siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 ## Btrfs

 Btrfs is a modern copy-on-write (COW) file system for Linux.
 siduction supports installation into a partition formatted with *Btrfs*.
 The release of 2022.12.0 enables you  to manage snapshots of Btrfs with Snapper and to boot via Grub.
-The installer creates subvolumes within the selected partition for the root directory `@`, the user directories `@home` and `@root`, the directories `@tmp` and `@var@log`, and a subvolume `@snapshots` for system snapshots.
+The installer creates subvolumes within the selected partition for the root directory `@`, the user directories `@home` and `@root`, the directory `@var@log`, and a subvolume `@snapshots` for system snapshots.

 Btrfs works well with SSDs and conventional hard disks.
 Its own built-in RAID mechanism (RAID 0, 1, and 10 are supported) works reliably even with disks of different sizes.
 Metadata and file data are handled differently by Btrfs.
 Usually, metadata is stored twice even with only one drive.
 If multiple drives are present, the administrator can set different RAID levels for the metadata and file data within the same file system.
 Btrfs manages the data within the drives in subvolumes, superficially similarly to conventional partitions.
 It can take snapshots of the subvolumes, which can be used for data reconstruction if needed.
 A mounted Btrfs file system behaves mostly like any other Linux file system.
 Occasionally, however, some differences come to light because Btrfs does most of its work in the background.
 For example, deleting a large file without immediately increasing the available free space causes confusion.
 Some time later, the missing space is there after all, or not if a previous snapshot references the file.